JulesVaillant/SteamReviewsGuessr/docker.md

     steam-review-image

 ```
-or by using this **docker-compose.yaml** config:
+or by using this **docker-compose** config by typing:
 ```
-version: '3'
-services:
-  steam-review-guessr:
-    container_name: steam-review-game
-    image: steam-review-image
-    ports:
-      - '8080:8080'
-    restart: unless-stopped
+sudo docker-compose up -d
 ```